oceanprotocol/ocean-node/docs/C2DV2.md

 Former known as "operator-service", this layer handles interactions between ocean-node core layer and different execution environments.

 In a nutshell, it should:
+- exposing list of compute environments for all engines
+- exposing list of running jobs and limits (max concurrent jobs, etc)
 - take a new job (created by startJob core handler)
 - determine which module to use (docker, k8, Bachalau, etc)
 - insert workflow in database
-- signal module handler to take over the job execution
+- signal engine handler to take over the job execution
 - read workflow status when c2d getStatus core is called
 - serve job results when c2d getJobResult is called